Opinion: I’ve been Amazon-free for an entire year – and I don’t regret it

 January – a month of festive comedown.
 A chance to start afresh, and a time of so-called wellness, while battling with the overarching raging hangover as a result of the month before.

-So, when I was faced with a megaphone-laden protestor on an East London high street last January, you can imagine my disdain.
+So, when I was faced with a megaphone-laden protestor on an east London high street last January, you can imagine my disdain.
 “Jeff Bezos earns more than an average Amazon worker’s weekly salary in one second,” she shouted, while I winced.

 As I walked away to buy some conspicuous-looking green leaves that would apparently make up for the last month of having a pure sugar diet, I couldn’t shake off her words.
 The sizeable wealth that one man made in my few steps to the vegetable aisle left me gobsmacked – and feeling pretty nauseous.

 Allegations have been trickling in under our noses for years about Amazon and some of its subcontractors, and its staff.
-Factory and delivery workers have alleged that they’ve been worked like “robots” and “slaves” in sub-par factories, that were fire risks or potentially fatal, and say they had to endure “gruelling” working conditions without sufficient toilet breaks.
+Factory and delivery workers have alleged that they’ve been worked like “robots” and “slaves” in sub-par factories that were fire risks or potentially fatal, and say they had to endure “gruelling” working conditions without sufficient toilet breaks.
 Last March, it was again claimed that Amazon’s delivery drivers worked 14-hour days and used plastic bottles to urinate in, or bags to defecate in, for fear of missing tight targets.

 I’m a fierce advocate for women’s and human rights, but I still read these stories with disdain while blindly spending more than £100 a month on the site.
 So, why was I still funding the second-richest man in the world (in November 2021, Elon Musk beat him to the top spot) if it went against every fibre of my being?
 Admittedly, it was for ease.
 I was lazy.